aro-arko/Book-Shop-Server/readme.md

-# Book Store REST API 📚
+# BookShop REST API 📚

 ## Authentication API

-This section of the Book Store API focuses on **User Authentication** and **Authorization**.
+This section of the BookShop API focuses on **User Authentication** and **Authorization**.
 It allows users to register, log in, and manage their account credentials securely using JWT (JSON Web Tokens).
 This section also supports password recovery via token-based reset.

 ### **Features** 🔐